DevXT-LLC/ezlocalai/README.md

 CHUTES_MODEL=Qwen/Qwen3.8-27B-TEE
 ```

-When the key is non-empty, the router adds a persistent `Chutes API` worker
+When the key is non-empty, the router adds a persistent `Chutes.ai` worker
 for `/v1/chat/completions` with `text` and `vision` capabilities at compute
-tier 50.
-Available internal workers at tier 50 or higher are always preferred;
+tier 45.
+Available internal workers at tier 45 or higher are always preferred;
 Chutes handles overflow after those workers are occupied.
 The virtual worker,
 its tier, request counts, and input/output token totals appear in the normal
 router dashboard and usage endpoints.
 Streaming Chutes requests automatically
 request the terminal OpenAI usage block so their token counts are captured.
+After each successful Chutes completion, the router refreshes the account's
+USD balance from Chutes in the background and caches it in the worker row until
+the next Chutes request.
+A key without account-read permission leaves the
+balance display pending without affecting inference.

 Clients can opt out of managed fallback for an individual chat completion: